acidb/mobiscroll-docs/docs/vue/_auto-generated/datepicker/options.md

 boolean

-Initial disabled state of the component.
-This will take no effect in inline display mode.
+Specifies the disabled state of the input.

-**Default value**: false
 ### display {#opt-display}

 MbscPopupDisplay

 Controls the positioning of the component.
 Possible options:
- - &#039;center&#039; - The component appears as a popup at the center of the viewport.
+- `'center'` - The component appears as a popup at the center of the viewport.
- - &#039;inline&#039; - If called on div element, the component is placed inside the div (overwriting existing content), otherwise is placed after the original element.
+- `'inline'` - The component is rendered inline.
- - &#039;anchored&#039; - The component appears positioned to the element defined by the [anchor option](#opt-anchor).
-By default the anchor is the original element.
+- `'anchored'` - The component appears positioned to the element defined by the [anchor](#opt-anchor) option.
- - &#039;top&#039; - The component appears docked to the top of the viewport.
+- `'top'` - The component appears docked to the top of the viewport.
- - &#039;bottom&#039; - The component appears docked to the bottom of the viewport.
+- `'bottom'` - The component appears docked to the bottom of the viewport.

+The default display mode depends on the [theme](#opt-theme), it defaults to `'bottom'` for the iOS theme and to `'center'` for all other themes.
 ### displayTimezone {#opt-displayTimezone}

 string